mdfarhaan/cryptoflash/README.md

 ## Assets
 View all your crypto assets at one place.
 Each card shows the total crypto currency and the value of the asset.
 <p align='center'><img src="https://i.ibb.co/9qB16T1/Assets-Mockup.png" alt="Assets-Mockup" border="0"></p>

-> Built with ❤️ on NextJS and deployed to Vercel